Five Elements of a Healthy Nonprofit

 Option 1: Online Self-Assessment, results report, and recommendations

-The person with the most knowledge of the organization completes the FREE Self-Assessment or gathers a team to review the standards and determine where you are in meeting the standards.
-One set of scores are entered into the online form and a results report and general recommendations are emailed to you.
+The person with the most knowledge of the organization completes the FREE Self-Assessment or gathers a team to jointly review the standards and decide where you are in meeting them.
+A single set of responses are entered into the online form and a results report and general recommendations are emailed to you.

-Option 2: Pathways: Self-Assessment, facilitated decision making, results report and personalized recommendations
+Option 2: Pathways: Self-Assessment, results report, facilitated decision making, and customized recommendations

 If you want to engage a team within your organization and go deeper with the self-assessment, consider Pathways.
-In addition to receiving the results report and general recommendations, our consultants will help your team identify priority areas for improvement and provide personalized recommendations.
+In addition to receiving the results report and general recommendations, our consultants will help your team identify priority areas for improvement and provide customized recommendations.
 The consultants provide 25-35 hours of consulting.
-Thanks to the Satterberg Foundation the cost is currently only $1000.
+Thanks to the Satterberg Foundation, the cost is currently only $1,200 (ask about the availability of additional subsidies for organizations with budgets under one million dollars).

 This short consultation includes six steps: